Multiform description of the AKNS hierarchy and classical r-matrix: Introduction

+which take the suggestive form $\displaystyle dW(\lambda) = W(\lambda)\wedge W(\lambda)$ of the Maurer-Cartan equation.
+Moreover, we were able to reproduce the known series of conservation laws and conserved quantities of this hierarchy.
+This proves the success of Hamiltonian multiforms (and thus indirectly Lagrangian multiforms) in describing the main features of integrable systems. \end{enumerate}

 The paper is organised as follows.
-In Section \ref{background} we illustrate the necessary background.
-We give a short introduction to the variational bicomplex, which provides the algebraic framework for our work, we recall the key objects introduced in \cite{caudrelier_Stoppato_2020_2} regarding the theory of Lagrangian and Hamiltonian multiforms, and we give a brief and not exhaustive description of the AKNS hierarchy and of the r-matrix theory.
-In Section \ref{sectionLag} we give the Lagrangian multiform description of the AKNS hierarchy, and we introduce the Hamiltonian and symplectic multiforms.
+In Section \ref{AKNS section} we give a brief and not exhaustive description of the AKNS hierarchy and of the r-matrix theory.
+In Section \ref{sectionLag} we give the Lagrangian multiform description of the AKNS hierarchy, and we introduce the symplectic multiform.
 In Section \ref{Section_rmatrix} we treat the classical r-matrix structure of the multi-time Poisson bracket.
 In Section \ref{Section_Hammultiform} we give the Hamiltonian multiform description of the hierarchy, we show the Hamiltonian multiform nature of the zero curvature equations, and we obtain the familiar conservation laws in this framework.
 In Section \ref{Section_3times} we illustrate our results on the first three times of the hierarchy which include the nonlinear Schr\"odinger equation and the modified Korteweg-de Vries equation.
-Appendix A contains some properties of the useful phase space coordinates $e(\lambda)$ and $f(\lambda)$ that we use to our advantage for many of our proofs.
-For a better flow, some of those long, and not necessarily illuminating, proofs are gathered in Appendix B.
+Conclusions and the discussion of open problems are included in Section \ref{Conclusions section}.
+Appendix \ref{efcoordinates_section} contains some properties of the useful phase space coordinates $e(\lambda)$ and $f(\lambda)$ that we use to our advantage for many of our proofs.
+For a better flow, some of those long, and not necessarily illuminating, proofs are gathered in Appendix \ref{proof section}.